dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-sharepoint-online-with-microsoft-intune.md

 4. Under **Browser access** to SharePoint Online and OneDrive for Business, you can choose to allow access to Exchange Online only through the supported browsers: Safari (iOS), and Chrome (Android).
 Access from other browsers will be blocked.
 The same platform restrictions you selected for Application access for OneDrive also apply here.

   On **Android** devices, users must enable the browser access.
-To do this the end-user must enable the “Enable Browser Access” option on the device as follows:
+To do this the end-user must enable the “Enable Browser Access” option on the enrolled device as follows:
   1. Launch the **Company Portal app**.
   2. Go to the **Settings** page from the triple dots (…) or the hardware menu button.
   3. Press the **Enable Browser Access** button.
+  4. In the Chrome browser, sign out of Office 365 and restart Chrome.

   On **iOS and Android** platforms, To identify the device that is used to access the service, Azure Active Directory will issue a Transport layer security ( TLS) certificate to the device.
 The device displays the certificate with a prompt to the end-user to select the certificate as seen in the screenshots below.
 The end-user must select this certificate before they can continue to use the browser.